Glengarry Glen Ross (film): Plot

-The next day, when the salesmen arrive at the office, they learn that there has been a burglary and that the Glengarry leads have been stolen.
+When the salesmen arrive at the office the next morning, they're greeted by police and learn that the office was burglarized: all the phones, some client contracts, and the Glengarry leads were stolen.
 Williamson assures Roma that his contract with Lingk was not stolen, and he and the police question each of the salesmen in private.
-After his interrogation, an infuriated Moss has a shouting match with Roma and leaves.
-Lingk arrives to demand the return of his down payment under the three-day cooling-off period because his wife objects to the deal.
-Roma tries to stall and confuse Lingk but is interrupted by the police detective, who wants to question him.
-He lies to Lingk, telling him that the check has not yet been cashed and that there is time to cancel the payment when he returns from a trip on Monday.
-Williamson, who is unaware of the tactic, contradicts him, causing Lingk to rush out of the office upset.
-Roma berates Williamson for ruining his sale, unaware that Williamson also lied to him and the check was not cashed.
+After his interrogation, Moss has a shouting match with Roma and leaves.

+Roma sees Lingk arrive and quickly gets Levene to pretend that he is an American Express executive.
+Lingk came to demand the return of his down payment under the three-day cooling-off period because his wife objected to the deal.
+Roma tries to stall and confuse Lingk, first with lies about the number of business days and going out of town, but he is interrupted by the police detective, who wants to question Roma.
+Roma further lies to Lingk, saying that the check has not yet been deposited anyway, and that there is time to cancel the payment when he returns on Monday.
+Williamson comes out of his office, and hearing Lingk's name but unaware of Roma's tactic, unwittingly contradicts Roma with assurance that the check was deposited and the signed contract was filed with the central office.
+Lingk rushes out of the office upset.
+Roma berates Williamson for ruining his sale, unaware that Williamson was also lying, because it's revealed later that the check was in fact not deposited.

 Levene, proud of a big sale that he made that morning, also berates Williamson for "making something up" without knowing the situation.
-Williamson realizes that Levene could only have known he lied about the check being cashed if he broke into the office and saw the check on his desk, and threatens to inform the police if he does not return the leads.
-Cornered, Levene admits that he sold the leads to a competitor and split the money with Moss.
+Williamson realizes that Levene could only have known he lied about the check being cashed if he broke into the office and saw the check on his desk.
+Williamson's practice is always to take the checks immediately to the bank at the end of the night, except that the night before he had gone home early to spend time with his children.
+He threatens to inform the police if Levene does not return the leads.
+Levene admits that he joined Moss in the latter's burglary plan, getting a cut of the money after Moss sold the leads to a competitor.
 Levene attempts to bribe Williamson with a share of his sales to keep quiet, but Williamson scoffs that Levene has no sales.
-His latest buyers are a delusional couple who have no money.
-Levene pleads for his ill daughter, but Williamson rebuffs him and leaves to inform the detective.
+He already knew that Levene's latest buyers are a delusional couple who have no money.
+Levene realizes that Williamson gave him the worthless lead to set him up to fail, and asks why.
+Williamson replies, "Because I don't like you."
+Levene pleads for the sake of his ill daughter, but Williamson rebuffs him and goes into his office to inform the detective.